bcoin-org/bcoin/README.md

 ## Wallet usage

-BCoin maintains a wallet database which contains every wallet.
+Bcoin maintains a wallet database which contains every wallet.
 Wallets are _not usable_ without also using a wallet database.
 For testing, the wallet database can be in-memory, but it must be there.